davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-the-kind-of-output.txt

 .. option:: -fplugin=name.so

-  Load the plugin code in file ``name``.so, assumed to be a shared object to be dlopend by the compiler.
+  Load the plugin code in file ``name``.so, assumed to be a shared object to be dlopen'd by the compiler.
 The base name of the shared object file is used to identify the plugin for the purposes of argument parsing (See :option:`-fplugin-arg-``name``-``key``=``value``` below).